nodatime/nodatime.org/src/NodaTime.Web/Markdown/2.0.x/recipes.md

 Note that a `using` directive for `NodaTime.Extensions` is required for this, as `InZone` is an extension method in `NodaTime.Extensions.ClockExtensions`.

-(Also note that running this recipe in Try .NET may show an old date, if the result is cached from a previous run.
-We're working on it!)

 How can I get to the start or end of a month?
 ====